 It was like asking “Which Came First, the Chicken or the Egg?” in Facebook language.

-There are a number of digital marketing agencies love to serve established clients, advising them how to scale up their campaigns using new methods.
-One of the reasons is because, they already have a purchasing audience in place - they know who their customer are.
+Several digital marketing agencies love to serve established clients, advising them on how to scale up their campaigns using new methods.
+One of the reasons is that they already have a purchasing audience in place - they know who their customer is.

-What they need is either an expansion plan, or more creative approaches; while you as a Facebook media buyer is more likely to succeed in whatever you suggest.
+What they need is either an expansion plan or more creative approaches; while you as a Facebook media buyer are more likely to succeed in whatever you suggest.

-Likewise, if you own a business which has been operating more than a year, audience is never your primary concern.
-All you need to do is to sort out new ideas to keep your Facebook creative fresh, so that your audience won't get bored watching the same video over and over again.
+Likewise, if you own a business that has been operating for more than a year, the audience is never your primary concern.
+All you need to do is to sort out new ideas to keep your Facebook creative fresh so that your audience won't get bored watching the same video over and over again.

-While there are multiple strategies and ideologies on campaign setup, here are my 2+1 cents on setting up split test on Facebook Ads:
+While there are multiple strategies and ideologies on campaign setup, here are my 2+1 cents on setting up split tests on Facebook Ads:

 Regardless of what you're trying to sell, you should already know who your primary customer is.
-For example, if you run a business selling Coffee Beans directly to end-user, your core audience would be Coffee Enthusiast who love to brew coffee themselves (but not the cafe hoppers who would visit different cafes every weekend).
-Now you can tailor multiple ads variations talking about different types of coffee, daily coffee fix, hand brewed coffee, and etc.
+For example, if you run a business selling Coffee Beans directly to end-users, your core audience would be Coffee enthusiasts who love to brew coffee themselves (but not the cafe hoppers who would visit different cafes every weekend).
+Now you can tailor multiple ad variations talking about different types of coffee, daily coffee fixes, hand-brewed coffee, etc.

 - Use "Winning" Ad Creative To Test New Audience

 Once you identified the ad creative that works, adapt similar ad creative and test it on your new audience.
-Facebook users with similar interest would react similarly towards what interact with, and so does their purchasing behaviour.
+Facebook users with similar interests would react similarly toward what interact with, and so would their purchasing behavior.
 Sound familiar?
 Because this is exactly how Lookalike Audience (LLA/LAL/LAA) works.
-Use your winning ad creative, and combine it with Lookalike Audience and the other Detailed Interests available on Facebook Ad Manager would definitely give you a great boost on scaling your campaigns.
+Using your winning ad creative, and combining it with Lookalike Audience and the other Detailed Interests available on Facebook Ad Manager would give you a great boost in scaling your campaigns.

 - Use Broad Audience To Test New Ad Creatives

-After repeating Step 1 and 2 multiple times, you should have a pretty mature Facebook Pixel (>1000 conversions) in place.
+After repeating Steps 1 and 2 multiple times, you should have a pretty mature Facebook Pixel (>1000 conversions) in place.
 At this point, even if you set a broad targeting (aka no targeting at all), Facebook will optimize your ads and show them to the most relevant audience possible.
-Now you're free to test even more creative formats, as your probability of success is significantly higher as compared to your competitors who've just starting out.
+Now you're free to test even more creative formats, as your probability of success is significantly higher as compared to your competitors who've just started.

-Of course, the above approach doesn't include the concept of Conversion Funnel.
-To combat rising CPM in Facebook Advertising space, building a conversion funnel will definitely help your business, whether big or small, to grow your audience base and win in a long term game.
+Of course, the above approach doesn't include the concept of a Conversion Funnel.
+To combat rising CPM in the Facebook Advertising space, building a conversion funnel will help your business, whether big or small, to grow your audience base and win in a long-term game.